sfjbs13june/darsh/Day4/spring-boot-calculator/README.md

 The application can be start is either locally using maven or start in docker container.

 ### Running the application in local environment
-Using eclipse:It can be run as java application or run configuration to provide the program arguments.
+Using eclipse: It can be run as java application or run configuration to provide the program arguments.
 You can run using maven command as:

 ```bash